Washington State Noxious Weed Control Board Committees

 The Washington State Noxious Weed Control Board has committees that deal with budget, education, executive matters, legislative relations, public lands, special projects, weed management and strategic planning.

 Inquiries about these committees can be directed to the Board’s staff.

 The committee of greatest interest to citizens is the Noxious Weed Committee, which advises the Board on changes and additions to the state’s official weed list of invasive plant species.

 The Noxious Weed Committee is composed of scientists and experts in invasive plant management and control.
-The Washington State Nursery and Landscape Association is also represented on the Committee.
+The Washington State Nursery and Landscape Association and the Washington Native Plant Society are also represented on the Committee.